contentkingpins/mvajustinlander/docs/AMPLIFY_DEPLOYMENT.md

 # AWS Amplify Deployment Guide

-This guide will walk you through deploying your MVA Justin Lander landing page to AWS Amplify.
+This guide will walk you through deploying your Claim Connectors landing page to AWS Amplify.

 ## Prerequisites